k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 ## TDM Parameter Tables

-When [synched](/articles/14_sync_LU_instance/01_sync_LUI_overview.md), the LUIs create and update the Parameters table in the TDM DB.
+When [synched](/articles/14_sync_LU_instance/01_sync_LUI_overview.md), the LUIs create and update the Parameters table in the TDM database.
 A separate parameters table is created for each LU.
 The naming convention of the parameters tables is `<LU Name>_params`.

 Parameter tables are used for the following: